c-base/film-photo-permit/english.md

-    - Foto shooting, e.g. for an article or interview of an over-regional news magazine with all exploitational rights bound to a publisher or the author himself, no public-domain or CreateCommons licensing and a total time of recording less than half a day:
+    - Foto shooting, e.g. for an article or interview of an over-regional news magazine with all exploitational rights bound to a publisher or the author himself, no public-domain or CreativeCommons licensing and a total time of recording less than half a day:
         -> between 100 and 300 Euros